The Great Escape

 On Saturday May 7th 1994, Everton found themselves in the kind of position that could only have arisen in the worst nightmares of the team that won the League Championship in 1987.
 From that position, the club should have gone on to turn what was already the most prolific period in their history into a run that would finally place them as the top side in England and amongst the greats on the Continent.
-Instead, drawn to a new challenge by the knowledge that English clubs were not going to be allowed back into European competition for the foreseeable future, Howard Kendall followed Gary Lineker to Spain to become manager of Athletic Bilbao.
+Instead, drawn to a new challenge by the knowledge that English clubs were not going to be allowed back into European competition for the foreseeable future given the galling blanket ban on English clubs following the Heysel tragedy, Howard Kendall followed Gary Lineker to Spain to become manager of Athletic Bilbao.
 The mixed reign of Colin Harvey followed with just the 1988 Charity Shield, an FA Cup defeat in 1989, and a couple of Wembley disappointments in the Simod/ Zenith Data Systems Cup to show for it.

-However, Walker had, by this time, overseen one of the most dramatic games in Everton's history.
+In between, Walker oversaw one of the most dramatic games in Everton's history.
 When he took over the management position in January '94, Everton were 13th in the table.
 By May, Walker had taken the Blues to 20th in the division, with one foot through the relegation trapdoor.
-They needed to win at home to Wimbledon (a draw would have been asking for a minor miracle in the games involving other relegation candidates) who were searching for their 10th match without defeat - the club's owner, Sam Hamman, had promised them a trip to Las Vegas if they could achieve it.
+They needed to win at home to Wimbledon (a draw would have been asking for a minor miracle in the games involving other relegation candidates) who were searching for their 10th match without defeat.- The club's owner, Sam Hamman, had promised them a trip to Las Vegas if they could achieve it.
 It was a desperate situation on which dangled 40 consecutive years of top-flight football at Goodison Park.
 Every Everton fan has their own version of the game.
 Here is my story of that most nerve-wracking of days.

 I had been advised that morning not to travel to the game as it was sold out.
 When reports came through later that day of people hanging off the trees in Stanley Park trying to catch a glimpse of the proceedings in the ground, I realised the folly of my thinking - especially as only three sides of Goodison were open.
 So, I settled down nervously in the sparse kitchen of my university accommodation in Swansea awaiting kick off.
 As I recall I was a bundle of nerves all morning and afternoon until 3.00 rolled around and it was do or die for my beloved team.
 I had been as loyal an Evertonian as they come for nearly 10 years and I felt bad that I couldn't be at Goodison, but that was life.